abpframework/abp/docs/en/Community-Articles/2024-06-27-how-to-use-Aspire-with-ABP-framework/How to use Aspire with ABP framework.md

 - **AspirationalAbp.AppHost**: An orchestrator project designed to connect and configure the different projects and services of your app.
 - **AspirationalAbp.ServiceDefaults**: A .NET Aspire shared project to manage configurations that are reused across the projects in your solution related to [resilience](https://learn.microsoft.com/en-us/dotnet/core/resilience/http-resilience), [service discovery](https://learn.microsoft.com/en-us/dotnet/aspire/service-discovery/overview), and [telemetry](https://learn.microsoft.com/en-us/dotnet/aspire/fundamentals/telemetry).

 We have added .NET Aspire to our ABP based solution, but we have not registered our projects in the .NET Aspire orchestration.
-Now, let's enroll our projects, which implement the db migrator, web user interface, API, and auth, in .NET Aspire orchestration:
+Now, let's enroll our projects, which implement the db migrator, web user interface, API, and auth, in .NET Aspire orchestration.

+## Registering projects to .NET Aspire orchestration

 First of all, we need to add the reference of related projects to the `AspirationalAbp.AppHost` project.
 For this, add the following `ItemGroups` to `AspirationalAbp.AppHost/AspirationalAbp.AppHost.csproj` file: